Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-X-rays may be performed at doctors' offices, dentists' offices, emergency rooms and hospitals — wherever an X-ray machine is available.
-The machine produces a tiny burst of radiation, at a safe level, that passes through your body and records an image on a specialized plate.
-You can't feel the X-ray passing through you.
+X-rays are performed at doctors' offices, dentists' offices, emergency rooms and hospitals — wherever an X-ray machine is available.
+The machine produces a safe level of radiation that passes through your body and records an image on a specialized plate.
+You can't feel an X-ray.

 A technologist positions your body to obtain the necessary views.
-He or she may use pillows or sandbags to help you hold the proper position.
-During the X-ray exposure, you remain still and hold your breath to avoid moving, which can cause the image to blur.
+He or she may use pillows or sandbags to help you hold the position.
+During the X-ray exposure, you remain still and sometimes hold your breath to avoid moving so that the image doesn't blur.

 After an X-ray, you generally can resume normal activities.
 Routine X-rays usually have no side effects.
-However, if you receive an injection of contrast medium before your X-rays, call your doctor if you experience pain, swelling or redness at the injection site.
-Ask your doctor about other signs and symptoms to watch for pertaining to your specific X-ray procedure.
+However, if you're injected with contrast medium before your X-rays, drink plenty of fluids to help rid your body of it.
+Call your doctor if you have pain, swelling or redness at the injection site.
+Ask your doctor about other signs and symptoms to watch for.

 Mayo Clinic is a not-for-profit organization.
 Proceeds from website advertising help support our mission.
 Mayo Clinic does not endorse non-Mayo products and services.